PU2REO/PU2REO_Si570/README.md

 ```

 # What sets this library apart from the others?
-In this library, the frequency of the internal crystal oscillator (Si570_Data.FXtal) is calculated based on the initial frequency output after an internal reset of the Si570, eliminating the need for corrections.
+⋅⋅* The frequency of the internal crystal oscillator (Si570_Data.FXtal) is calculated based on the initial frequency output after an internal reset of the Si570, eliminating the need for corrections.
 In some versions I have seen, you have to enter this variable manually and therefore, the accuracy of the output frequency decreases.
 ```cpp
 void PU2REO_Si570::Reset(void)
 {